Hatch Chile Mini Cornbread Muffins

 Make the muffin batter.

-Once your chiles are roasted, peeled and chopped, it’s time to make the batter.
+Once your chiles are roasted, peeled and chopped, it’s time to make the corn muffin batter.

 Preheat the oven, and spray a mini muffin tin with nonstick baking spray.

-In a large bowl, measure out the cornmeal, flour, sugar, baking powder and salt.
+Measure out the cornmeal, flour, sugar, baking powder and salt into a large bowl.
 Use a whisk to stir them together until combined.

-In a smaller bowl or a liquid measuring cup, measure out the milk and melted butter.
-Stir together, and then add the egg, whisking until incorporated.
+In a separate bowl or a liquid measuring cup, measure out the milk and melted butter.
+Stir together, and then add the egg.
+Whisk until these are incorporated.
+You do not want stray pieces of egg floating around in your muffins.

 Wet ingredients are poured into dry ingredients as muffins are made

 Gently pour the wet ingredients into the dry ingredients, and mix with a rubber spatula.
-Do this slowly, as you don’t want to overmix it.
+Do this slowly, as you don’t want to overmix.
 (Why?
-Your muffins won’t be as beautifully fluffy or light if you overmix.)
+Your muffins won’t be as beautifully fluffy or light.)

-Once the ingredients start to come together, add the chopped Hatch chiles, and use the spatula, fold them into the batter.
+Once the ingredients start to come together, add the chopped Hatch chiles, and use the spatula to fold them into the batter until just combined.

 The batter will be a little thick, but don’t worry about that!
 You should still be able to stir them in pretty easily.